Pandoro Cake an Italian Christmas Tradition

 Once the dough has rested, change the cake paddle to a dough hook and start the mixer, gradually bringing the speed up from low to its highest setting.
 For the next 35 – 40 minutes, keep the machine on a high setting to vigorously mix the dough.
 Do not be tempted to stop early.
 Watch the dough: as it is processed, you will see that it comes together and will pull away from the side of the mixing bowl.
 As this happens, the sound will change, becoming more rhythmic as the dough knocks from side to side.
 The end result should be silky and stretchy.

-Step 5 (Prove).
+Step 5 (Proofing).
 Butter both pandoro tins generously, making sure you’ve buttered into all the grooves.

-If your kitchen is at an ambient temperature of about 20-22ºC, allow to prove for about 5 hours.
-If your kitchen is cold, you need to be patient and wait until the dough has doubled in size (or you can leave the dough to prove overnight in the fridge, which may give a deeper flavour.
+If your kitchen is at an ambient temperature of about 20-22ºC, allow to proof for about 5 hours.
+If your kitchen is cold, you need to be patient and wait until the dough has doubled in size (or you can leave the dough to proof overnight in the fridge, which may give a deeper flavour.
 Just allow it to come back to room temperature before baking).

 Allow to cool completely.
-Once cool, store in a plastic bag (I use a normal supermarket bag and tie the handles together).
+Once cool, store in a plastic bag or better, wrapped and tied in a sheet of cellophane.
 The pandoro stores remarkably well and improves if left for a day or so.
 I have stored one for just over week with no ill effects, as long as it is cooled completely before being bagged and is then kept airtight.

-Dust with plenty of icing sugar before serving.
+Dust with plenty of snow sugar before serving.

 Notes